 Cheaper Flights During Shoulder Season

 At Thrifty Traveler, we're huge proponents of what we call the Flight First Rule.
-It's exactly what it sounds like: Instead of deciding on the dates of your trip first, plan your trip around the cheapest flight prices you can find.
+It's exactly what it sounds like: Instead of deciding on the dates (and even the destination) of your trip first, plan your trip around the cheapest flight prices you can find.

 Booking flights in the shoulder season is perhaps the best example of why this works.
 By shifting your dates of travel by a month here or there, you could spend less than half what you would by flying peak season.
 This is especially true in sought-after destinations like Italy.